benjaminmetzler/til/misc/RadioSHARK.md

 This will turn off the blue LED (on by default) and then turn on the red.
 If this returns without an error, congratulations you can control your RadioSHARK.

 ## Streaming the RadioSHARK
 Next you need to set up some sort of streaming interface.
-Following the instructions [here](https://maker.pro/raspberry-pi/projects/how-to-build-an-internet-radio-station-with-raspberry-pi-darkice-and-icecast) you can set up an IceCast server.
+As mentioned above, the RadioSHARK shows up as a USB audio device on Linux.
+As a result, any software that can "receive" from an audio source should be able to play what ever the RadioSHARK is sending.
+Following the instructions [here](https://maker.pro/raspberry-pi/projects/how-to-build-an-internet-radio-station-with-raspberry-pi-darkice-and-icecast) you can set up an IceCast server that will stream the RadioSHARK audio via DarkIce.

-### install Darkice
+### install DarkIce
 Darkice takes the audio coming from an audio device and streams it through Icecast
 ```shell
 sudo apt install libmp3lame0 libtwolame0 darkice